shanekeran/hungry-postbox/TESTING.md

 - Click on next page button, with all fields inputted to test progress bar changes to green tick and next page gets displayed.
 - Enter less than required characters in "Country of Residence" and "Nationality" fields to test validation.
 - Test maximum characters can be reached in "About you" and "Looking for" text areas.
-- Select register without adding custom profile picture to test that default picture is applied.
+- Submit without adding custom profile picture to test that default picture is applied.
 - Enter custom image url to test custom image is displayed as profile picture.
 - Enter incorrect url format to custom image url. <strong>FAIL</strong>
-- Enter email address that is already in use while registering to test validation and flash message on click of register button.
+- Enter email address that is already in use while registering to test validation and flash message on click of submit button.

 ### Login